loopbackio/loopback-connector-mongodb/SPIKE.md

   - Walk through the data object and convert all properties defined as `mongodb: {dataType: 'ObjectID'}` to `String`
 - Remove or refactor all helper functions and properties like `typeIsObjectId()`, `strictObjectIDCoercion` etc., related to previous behavior of `ObjectId`.
 - There are some pieces of code that can be refactored, which involves the new changes.
 I think we should refactor it now now, than accumulate tech debt.

+## Notes

+- The changes will break compatibility with LB 3.x.
+Which is fine, we just need to clearly document it and remove `juggler@3` from the test suite.
+- Add a "Long Term Support" section to README (see [strongloop/loopback](https://github.com/strongloop/loopback#module-long-term-support-policy) for inspiration) and also explain which connector versions are compatible with which LoopBack versions.

 ## Follow-up Tasks